Family

 When a relationship breaks down it is inevitably stressful; especially when complex financial situations are involved.
 When the legal elements run smoothly, it can help take a lot of the stress and emotion out of the situation.

-Your top divorce FAQs
+Common divorce FAQs

-Sadly I would say it’s money and the division of assets.
+Sadly, the most contentious elements of divorce can be money-related and the division of assets.
 Trying to resolve the finances can bring out huge emotions and panic amongst couples trying to establish whether they are financially able to move forward.
 This includes elements such as calculating child and/or spousal support.
 Determining who will have care of the children, or if both parents the division of that care, can also be highly contentious.
 These elements can have negative knock-on effects and create issues surrounding the children as couples tend to lose sight of what their priority is.

-No-fault divorce was introduced in April 2022 and allows couples to obtain a divorce on a no fault basis.
+No-fault divorce was introduced in April 2022 and allows couples to obtain a divorce on a no-fault basis.
 The reasons for the separation are redundant.
 No fault divorce takes 6 months from application to final order.

 In our experience, the shortest time frame for an uncontested divorce (i.e. the finances being settled without the need to go to court) is around 6 months.
 A contested divorce, which would mean going to court in relation to the finances, can generally take between 1 and 2 years to complete.